STEMI (ST Elevation Myocardial Infarction): Diagnosis, ECG, Criteria, and Management

 Overview of management

-Chest pain (or discomfort) is the hallmark of myocardial ischemia and it is especially pronounced in patients with acute STEMI.
-The reason symptoms are more severe in patients with STEMI, as compared with NSTEMI and unstable angina (UA), is because the extent of the ischemia is greater in STEMI (i.e a larger portion of the myocardium is ischemic).
+Chest pain (discomfort) is the hallmark symptom of myocardial ischemia and is particularly pronounced in patients experiencing acute STEMI.
+The severity of symptoms in STEMI patients, compared to those with Non-ST-Elevation Myocardial Infarction (NSTEMI) or unstable angina (UA), is attributed to the greater extent of ischemia present in STEMI.
+In STEMI, a complete coronary artery occlusion leads to transmural ischemia, affecting a larger portion of the myocardium, thereby intensifying chest pain.
+In contrast, NSTEMI and UA typically involve partial occlusions, resulting in subendocardial ischemia and comparatively milder symptoms.
 For the same reason, patients with STEMI are at higher risk of life-threatening ventricular arrhythmias in the acute phase.
 Ventricular tachycardia (VT) and ventricular fibrillation (VF) may occur at any time after occlusion of the coronary artery.
 Indeed, ventricular tachycardia and ventricular fibrillation cause the vast majority of all deaths in the acute phase of STEMI.
-Death due to pumping failure (cardiogenic shock) is much less common in the acute phase.
+Death due to ventricular dysfunction, or mechanical complications, is much less common in the acute phase.

 The chain of care in acute STEMI